 Nvidia defines it as “the practice of using algorithms to parse data, learn from it, and then make a determination or prediction about something in the world.”
 McKinsey&Company agree with Nvidia, saying that ML is “based on algorithms that can learn from data without relying on rules-based programming.”
 Stanford suggests that ML is “the science of getting computers to act without being explicitly programmed.”

-And Carnegie Mellon’s definition—also a favorite of many other experts in the field—states “the field of Machine Learning seeks to answer the question ‘How can we build computer systems that automatically improve with experience, and what are the fundamental laws that govern all learning processes?’”
+And Carnegie Mellon’s definition—also a favorite of many other experts in the machine learning industry—states “the field of Machine Learning seeks to answer the question ‘How can we build computer systems that automatically improve with experience, and what are the fundamental laws that govern all learning processes?’”

 Regardless of the definition you choose, at its most basic level, the goal of machine learning is to adapt to new data independently and make decisions and recommendations based on thousands of calculations and analyses.
-It’s done by infusing artificial intelligence machines or systems with the ability to learn from the data they’re fed.
+It’s done by infusing artificial intelligence machines or deep learning business applications from the data they’re fed.
 The systems learn, identify patterns, and make decisions with minimal intervention from humans.
 Ideally, machines increase accuracy and efficiency and remove (or greatly reduce) the possibility of human error.